 Once the trail travels through Issaquah, it will traverse the side of Newport Way, which will be redesigned into a boulevard with street trees, separated bicycle and pedestrian facilities, and access to the Issaquah Transit Center.
 A route through central Issaquah is still to be determined.

 East of Issaquah to Preston, King County Parks manages the Issaquah to Preston Trail on the north side of I-90.
 It is our hope that this gravel trail section will one day be paved and renamed the Mountains to Sound Greenway Trail.
+This section is also proposed to be part of the Great American Rail-Trail from coast to coast.

 And from Preston, a new route is needed to the community trails at Snoqualmie Ridge at the State Route 18 / Interstate 90 interchange.
 Construction of the new, diverging diamond interchange by the Washington State Department of Transportation in the coming years will provide opportunities to secure a portion of this trail corridor.